lucj/IoT-demo-project/README.md

 # Purpose

-This project is used to illustrate several of the concepts of Docker
+This project is used to illustrate several of Docker's concepts and products, such as
-- containers
+* containers
-- Dockerfile
+* Dockerfile
-- images
+* images
-- volumes
+* volumes
-- Docker Compose
+* Docker Compose
-- Docker Machine
+* Docker Machine
-- Swarm
+* Swarm
-- and a lot of other cool things...
+* and a lot of other cool things...

-We will start to create a simple application that we will move to Docker and improve smoothly
+To do this, we will follow several steps to create a simple application and improve it.

 # The application

-The project that we will create is a backend for IoT devices.
-What is that exactly ?
+The project that we will create is a backend for IoT that is to say an application used to collect data coming from IoT devices.

 To better understand it, let's consider the 2 sides of the project
 - the device that measures data and send them to a backend